-Arizona’s Department of Agriculture (AZDA) prohibits the entry of firewood from nut-bearing trees (pecan, walnut, hickory, butternut), as well as firewood from emerald ash borer infested areas or federally regulated areas for other pests that may infest firewood (such as imported fire ant and spongy moth) unless the wood has been properly heat-treated and certified.
+Arizona’s Department of Agriculture (AZDA) prohibits the entry of firewood from nut-bearing trees (pecan, walnut, hickory, butternut), as well as firewood from areas infested with emerald ash borer or federally regulated areas for other pests that may infest firewood (such as imported fire ant and spongy moth) unless the wood has been properly heat-treated and certified.
 Additionally, moving firewood from Arizona into several midwestern and eastern states is against their state laws, as this can spread forest pests like thousand cankers disease of walnut.
 As a general rule, AZDA recommends that firewood not be moved from state to state since it is a major pathway of wood boring and other pests.

 Many National Forests (such as the Tonto, Apache-Sitgreaves, Kaibab, and others) as well as State lands and parks in Arizona will prohibit campfires for some or all of the year to reduce the risk of wildfire; please review and respect fire restrictions.